-Ductal carcinoma in situ (DCIS) is a non-invasive form of breast cancer in which tumor cells are located within the milk ducts and have not spread beyond the duct walls to invade surrounding tissues.
+Ductal carcinoma in situ (DCIS) is a non-invasive form of breast cancer in which tumor cells are located within the milk ducts and have not spread beyond the duct walls.
 DCIS can be eliminated with mastectomy, but this is considered overtreatment in most cases since DCIS is not life threatening and might never progress to invasive cancer.

 However, women who are treated for DCIS with breast conserving surgery (typically, lumpectomy) are at ongoing risk of a recurrence of DCIS (usually in the same breast but sometimes in the opposite breast).
 In fact, risk of a recurrence of DCIS or progression to invasive breast cancer continues for at least 20 years.